 Tucson Police investigating deadly hit and run

 TUCSON, Ariz.
-(13 News) - A Tucson roadway is expected to be closed for several hours this morning, August 3, while police investigate a deadly hit and run.
+(13 News) - The Tucson Police Department is investigating a deadly hit and run crash involving a pedestrian.

-Tucson Police says it happened near East 22nd Street and South Alamo Avenue.
+TPD says it happened this morning, August 6, about 5 a.m. near Valencia and Nogales Highway.

-TPD says this deadly hit and run crash involved a bicycle and the road is expected to be shut down for several hours.

 Be sure to subscribe to the 13 News YouTube channel: www.youtube.com/@13newskold